imdeepmind/NeuralPy/docs/DOCS.md

 ```

 ## Sequential
 ```python
 neuralpy.models.Sequential(force_cpu=False, training_device=None, random_state=None)
 ```
 Sequential is a linear stack of layers with single input and output layer.
 It is one of the simplest types of models.
 In Sequential models, each layer has a single input and output tensor.

+> The Sequential model works on top of Model class, so all the methods that are available on the Model is also available here in Sequential class

 ### Supported Arguments
 - `force_cpu=False`: (Boolean) If True, then uses CPU even if CUDA is available